 "Due to some cancellations and uncertainty concerning other fight cards, we decided to step forward to provide an opportunity to people who wanted to get into the ring in a lower pressure atmosphere," said organizer Elizabeth Carlson.
 She adds, "We still have some slots available, so anyone wishing to fight should get in touch with us ASAP."
 Such familiar Southern standouts as Shaun Gay, Stevie Dement, Joshua Hancock, and Houston Grant are already engaged in negotiations for appearances on the card, with many other new and old faces beginning to line up for a shot at a match on the sure to be exciting card.

 FALL BRAWL 2003 will be held in Warren Road Gym in Augusta, Georgia, USA on Saturday, October 11, 2003.
 For more information, please contact Elizabeth Carlson at email@example.com or (706) 855-5269.

 FRIDAY, September 19th, 2003, AT 4:45 PM, PT

-The Main Event will feature 2000 IKF/Ringside USA National Amateur Champion Adam Rogers (Left) of Seaside, California (Monterey) vs 2003 IKF/TKO USA National Amateur Champion Derrick Burnsed (Right) of Roseville, California.
+The Main Event will feature 2000 IKF/Ringside USA National Amateur Champion Adam Rogers (Right) of Seaside, California (Monterey) vs 2003 IKF/TKO USA National Amateur Champion Derrick Burnsed (Right) of Roseville, California.
 The event is entitled an "In House Smoker" because the rules for the event are different than a regular kickboxing promotion event done at a larger venue.